kiwipom/ktor-wiki/Home.md

 <img src="https://github.com/Kotlin/ktor/wiki/resources/ktor.png" alt="Ktor" width="600" style="max-width:100%;">

+Ktor is a framework for quickly creating web applications in Kotlin programming language with minimal effort.

-Provides a complete reference to the Ktor application structure, programing interface and how to approach particular tasks.
+This wiki provides a complete reference to the Ktor application structure, programing interface and how to approach particular tasks.

 ## Where to begin